theapplegates/gustavosalvini-astro-blog/src/data/blog/why-i-created-this-blog.md

 ---
-title: "Sharing My Journey: Why I Created This Blog"
+title: "Why I Created This Blog"
 description: The story behind starting my personal and professional blog — a space for sharing knowledge, building ideas, and growing together.
 tags:
   - personal